Is Nepal Open for Tourism?

 Highlights of Langtang Treks:

-• Short treks near Capital city (Kathmandu)
+• Short treks near the Capital city (Kathmandu)

 • Less crowded and off-beaten paths